farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-context.md

 The report's lines all begin with one of these tags:
 - **[ERROR]**: happens when a CRAC could not be created (e.g. if the user tried to import a [FlowBasedConstraint](fbconstraint.md) file without defining a timestamp, or a [CSE](cse.md) file with a non-UCTE network file, etc.)
-- **[REMOVED]**: happens when RAO ignores elements of the CRAC because they cannot be imported, or because they are not relevant for the RAO (e.g. if a contingency is defined on an element that doesn't exist in the network, or if a CNEC is neither optimized nor monitored, etc.)
+- **[REMOVED]**: happens when FARAO ignores elements of the CRAC because they cannot be imported, or because they are not relevant for the RAO (e.g. if a contingency is defined on an element that doesn't exist in the network, or if a CNEC is neither optimized nor monitored, etc.)
 - **[ADDED]**: happens if FARAO decides to add elements that were not explicitly defined in the original file (e.g. if the